 ICSC suggests that the old-fashioned solution to most problems applies here: Compromise.
 It is believed that the best of both worlds, an omni-channel presence, will win out in click versus brick wars.

-The Shopping Centers Today article: Happy Multi-Channel Christmas, Says ICSC Survey reports that “physical stores drove sales this holiday season, according to an ICSC survey of 1,014 consumers.”
+The Shopping Centers Today article: Happy Multi-Channel Christmas, Says ICSC Survey (no longer online) reports that “physical stores drove sales this holiday season, according to an ICSC survey of 1,014 consumers.”

 Why do consumers continue to shop at physical locations when online shopping is considered more convenient?